Lahemaa National Park

 It is located on the southern shore of the Gulf of Finland and covers Estonia's northernmost capes and islands.
 In the space of 725 km2, you’ll find lush native forests, wetlands stretching to the horizon, and both rocky and sandy beaches.

-Lahemaa has received a quality label from the European Union of Protected Areas (EUROPARC Federation), which recognizes the sustainable development of nature tourism in the region.
+Lahemaa is one of three national parks in Estonia to receive a quality label from the European Union of Protected Areas (EUROPARC Federation), recognizing the region's sustainable development of nature tourism.

 A refuge for wild birds and animals